-The Callan DC Index™ is an equally weighted index tracking the cash flows and performance of nearly 80 plans, representing more than 800,000 defined contribution participants and over $100 billion in assets.
-The Index is updated quarterly and reflects 401(k) plans as well as other types of defined contribution plans.
+The Callan DC Index™ is an equally weighted index tracking the cash flows and performance of over 80 plans, representing more than 800,000 DC participants and over $100 billion in assets.
+The Index is updated quarterly and reflects 401(k) plans as well as other types of DC plans.

 The Callan DC Index™ returned a healthy 5.45% during the third quarter, reflecting strong equity market performance.
 Economic data in the U.S. was weak during the quarter, prompting the Fed to delay its tapering of quantitative easing.
 The equity markets responded by rallying, even as domestic fixed income remained anemic.

 The average 2035 target date fund had an impressive showing, outperforming the average defined contribution (DC) plan by 77 basis points.
 This reflects target date funds’ greater allocation to equities (77% for the average 2035 target date fund versus 66% in the typical DC plan).
 At the same time, the typical DC plan outperformed the average corporate defined benefit (DB) plan by about 1%.
 Lagging DB performance may be attributable to such plans’ exposure to longer-term fixed income (e.g., through liability driven investment strategies).
 The Barclays Long Government Index, for example, lost more than 2% during the quarter.
 The typical corporate defined benefit plan has a greater allocation to longer-term fixed income, far less exposure to capital preservation vehicles, and more in alternatives than the typical DC plan.

 Since the Index’s inception in 2006, the average corporate DB plan has outperformed DC plans by about 1% annually.
 Conversely, target date funds have underperformed both DB and DC since inception; target date funds have tended to outperform in strong markets, and underperform in weak markets.